“Microsoft's Surface Pro is the best 2-in-1 you can buy.”

-The new Surface Pro is in some ways an incremental update to the Surface Pro 4, and doesn’t bring the pizzazz of recent innovations like the Surface Book 2 and Surface Studio.
-Incrementing on the best product in its class isn’t anything to sneeze at, however — and neither is the hardware in our review unit.
+The 2017 Surface Pro was in some ways an incremental update to the Surface Pro 4 and didn’t bring the pizzazz of other innovations like the Surface Book 2 and Surface Studio.
+At the time of its release, we were okay with Microsoft slightly improving on the best product in its class — and the hardware in our review unit was solid.
 It came with a Core i7-7660U CPU, 16GB of RAM, and a 512GB solid state drive, which brought the price tag to $2,200.

 It’s also well-designed, with a look and feel that, while minimally changed from the Surface Pro 4, is still an improvement.
 The corners are more rounded, and the exhaust vents along the edges are less pronounced.